-The potato plant (Solanum tuberosum) is the fourth most important crop plant in the world according to the Food and Agriculture Organization of the United Nations (FAO), and the tuber has nutritional relevance because it is a good source of vitamins and minerals.
-To that end, potato has been placed in the spotlight of agricultural biotechnology and also is considered as a good biological model for genetic and developmental studies10,11.
+The potato (Solanum tuberosum) is the fourth most important crop in the world according to the Food and Agriculture Organization of the United Nations (FAO) since the tuber has nutritional relevance for human consumption for being a good source of vitamins and minerals.
+For that reason, potato has been placed in the spotlight of agricultural biotechnology and also is considered as a good biological model for genetic and developmental studies10,11.
 Potato transformation significantly contributed to the understanding of molecular mechanisms underlying suberized tissues through the characterization of genes involved in suberin and wax biosynthesis12–17, suberin monomer transport18 and transcription regulation19.
-The suberin feruloyl transferase gene, FHT, is one of these characterized biosynthetic genes; its downregulation gives rise to strong impairment of the apoplastic barrier, which is correlated with a strong decrease in ferulate esters of suberin and waxes in potato tubers14.
-Concomitantly, in Arabidopsis roots and seeds, the knockout of its putative orthologue (ASFT/RWP1) also demonstrated its role in producing alkyl ferulates in suberin20,21.
-In potato, the FHT transcriptional reporter line and the FHT antibody showed that the promoter activity and the protein are located in exodermis, endodermis and phellogen15.
+The suberin feruloyl transferase gene, FHT, is one of these characterized biosynthetic genes; its downregulation gives rise to a strong impairment of the periderm protection, which is correlated with a strong decrease in ferulate esters of suberin and waxes in potato tubers14.
+Concomitantly, in roots and seeds of Arabidopsis, the knockout of its putative orthologue (ASFT/RWP1) also demonstrated its role in producing alkyl ferulates in suberin20,21.
+In potato, the FHT transcriptional reporter line and the FHT antibody showed that the promoter activity and the protein are located in the exodermis, the endodermis, the phellogen of the periderm and in wounded tissues15.

-In this work, we will detail a protocol using A. rhizogenes to produce transgenic hairy roots that will be maintained in a wild type stem, generating composite potato plants, or excised to grow autonomously in vitro.
-We will also provide the protocol using A. tumefaciens to obtain complete transgenic potato plants.
-As a case study, A. rhizogenes and A. tumefaciens transformed with the same binary vector will be used to obtain roots with the FHT promoter driving GUS reporter gene expression.
-The results will be reported and compared.
+In this work, we detail a protocol using A. rhizogenes to produce transgenic hairy roots that are maintained in a wild type stem, generating composite potato plants, or excised to grow autonomously in vitro.
+We also provide the protocol using A. tumefaciens to obtain complete transgenic potato plants.
+As a case study, A. rhizogenes and A. tumefaciens transformed with the same binary vector are used to obtain roots with the FHT promoter driving GUS reporter gene expression.
+The results are reported and compared.

 PROTOCOL:

-Note: The A. rhizogenes transformation protocol was adapted and modified from Horn et al.7 and the A. tumefaciens transformation protocol was adapted and modified from Banerjee et al.22.
+Note: The A. rhizogenes transformation protocol was adapted and modified from Horn et al.7 and the genotype tested was S. tuberosum ssp. tuberosum (cv.
+Désirée).
+The A. tumefaciens transformation protocol was adapted and modified from Banerjee et al.22 and the genotypes tested were S. tuberosum ssp. tuberosum (cv.
+Désirée) and S. tuberosum ssp. andigena.
 The main steps of both procedures are summarised in Figures 1 and 2, respectively.